robric/oai-on-WSL/README.md

 - macvlan assumes a parent NIC for the configuration of the macvlan interfaces: in the default charts it is "bond0".
 You may change it based on the installation.
 It is possible to attach macvlan on a bridge, this is actually what is done for the AWS installation detailed in further section, since AWS does not allow any change on the NIC.
 - OAI permits to have separate NAD for 3GPP interfaces.
 This is the default charts configuration for cu-up/cu-cp with 3 networkattachmentdefitinion legs (e.g. e1/n2/f1-c for cu-cp).
 It is not straightforward to carry these 3GPP interfaces in a single nad due to overlapping port/address bindings.

-The following snipped show the configuration of a multus interface for CU-UP:
+The following snippet shows the configuration of a multus interface for CU-UP:
 ```
 // values.yaml for charts:
 multus: